 I even asked some places if they could fry the pita bread, only to be met with a look of profound confusion.
 One person thought I wanted him to put the pita in a deep fryer!

 My friends in California thought I was nuts.
 Of course, they would; they’ve never been to Chicago, and they don’t know the mouthwatering perfection of an authentic street gyro!
 They thought I was too particular, just a food snob from Chicago, thinking only the Windy City does food right.

 I insisted Chicago made real gyros and set out to prove it when I visited Greece, the inspiration for the American gyro.

 Greece had been on my bucket list since I was a young child.
 I was enamored with the mythos of the ancient culture from an early age, and when I had the chance to visit the country, I jumped on it.

-Clearly, I have an obsession with gyros (known as souvlaki in Greece!), and I was going to their birthplace!
+I am obsessed with gyros (souvlaki in Greece!), and I was going to their birthplace.
 I could finally sample an authentic gyro in the country that inspired their creation!

 The Perfect Gyro in Athens

 Athens has numerous food stalls and fast food restaurants offering gyro-type sandwiches.
 They’re scattered all over the main touristy areas, and although I sampled quite a few that all matched Chicago’s style, that wasn’t good enough for me.

 I wanted an authentic gyro, one the locals eat.

 I wandered away from the downtown area to the city’s outskirts, where I found a tiny hole-in-the-wall fast food joint swarmed with locals going about their day.
 I knew it was the right choice when I saw the Greek-only menu (luckily, it had pictures!) and met the clerk who spoke no English.